Youssefbenhammouda/DBMS-IndexFive/physical-implementation/Schedules & Serializability.md

 The wait-for graph contains a cycle between T1 and T2.
 Therefore, the schedule results in a **deadlock**.

-## Question 2 :Is there a deadlock?:
+## Question 2 :Is there a deadlock?

 **Yes**